How to read a histogram, min, max, median & mean

 Attention: The values 80 and 89.99999 counts as part of this range between 80 and 90.
 But the value 90 counts as part of the last range; the one between 90 and 100.
 This is true for all values except the highest value, 100.
 To not create a new range just for this one value, 100 counts as part of the 90 to 100 range.
 We can see this better when we ask Datawrapper to show us the histogram for Berries:

 Berries contains 101 values.
 The values 0 to 9.999 are in the first range; the values 10 to 19.999 are in the second range and the values 90 to 99.9999 plus the value 100 are in the last range.
 You can hover over the individual bars to check how many values fall in each range.

 To understand that a histogram creates equally-sized ranges between the lowest and the highest value, let's look at the Lemons column.
 Because of its five outlier values of 5000, all the smaller values between 0 and 100 fall in a single 0-500 range:

 Min and Max

-The min and max tell you the lowest and the highest values in your column.
-This is pretty straightforward: The min for Berries and Lemons is zero; the max for Berries is 100 and the max for Lemons is 5000.
+The min and max tell you your column's lowest and highest values.
+This is pretty straightforward: The min for Berries and Lemons is zero; the max for Berries is 100, and the max for Lemons is 5000.

 Mean and Median

 The mean is the average that most of us are familiar with.
 It gets calculated like this: First, we sum up all our values.
 In the case of Berries, that's 0+1+2+3+4+5+...+99+100 = 5050.
 Then, we divide them by the number of values.
 We have 101 values in our Berries column, and 5050 divided by 101 is 50.
 That's our mean: 50.

 For our Berries column, the mean and the median are the same number: 50.
 That's because the values in this column are very evenly distributed.
 Let's look at the Lemons column instead: